Kaus-1/Diabetes-Prediction/README.md

 # Diabetes-Prediction
-A course project for Machine Learning for EE (EEE G513 ).
-Made by Kaustubh Saoji, Abhinav Maurya, Abhinav Jain
+A course project for Machine Learning for EE (EEE G513). <br> Made by Kaustubh Saoji, Abhinav Maurya, Abhinav Jain